felzer24/photoify/README.md

 #### Usage:

 1. Connect to localhost with your browser (preferably google chrome or mozilla firefox)
-2. on the login page you may create a new account by clicking on "Don´t have an account ?"
+2. The login page you may create a new account by clicking on "Don´t have an account ?"
 3.

 Example text :)